arahant/qc-qosf-22-1/README.md

     ```
     a.
 Replace `1001xx0xx` with any state, and 2 with any value for maximum steps

     b.
 Change `LOGGING = True` in `models.py`, to see the log of the entire decision tree.
-The log outputs for example 1 and example 2 are in `output1.txt` and `output2.txt`, respectively.
+The log outputs for example 1, example 2 and example 3 are in `output1.txt`, `output2.txt`, and `output3.txt`, respectively.

 ### Next steps